General Work Visa UK: Eligibility & Application Guide

 This is an unsponsored immigration route designed to retain international graduate talent, with the flexibility for these individuals to work at any skill or salary level.
 Shortly prior to expiry of their graduate visa, and provided they are in a suitably skilled and well-salaried job role, a graduate worker can also apply to switch to the skilled worker visa, ensuring that employers do not lose valuable and integrated talent from within their workforce.

-The high potential individual visa
+High potential individual visa

-The cost for a HPI visa is again £822, plus the annual healthcare surcharge.
-The applicant will also be required to pay an additional £210, or £252 if applying to switch from inside the UK, for Ecctis to check that their international qualification is valid.
 If applying for a HPI visa from outside the UK, the applicant will also need to show proof of funds of at least £1,270 and, in either case, meet an English language requirement to level B1 CEFR.

-The health and care worker visa
+Health and care worker visa

-The health & care worker visa will allow healthcare professionals to work in an eligible job role with either the NHS, an NHS service provider or within the adult social care sector for up to 5 years.
+The health & care worker visa allows healthcare professionals to work in an eligible job role with either the NHS, an NHS service provider or within the adult social care sector for up to 5 years.
 The health and care worker visa is essentially a sub-category of the more general work visa under the skilled worker route, specifically aimed at qualified doctors, nurses and allied health or adult social care professionals trained to a recognised standard.

 As a sponsored route, an employer must be an eligible scale-up business and licensed to sponsor this category of worker, although sponsorship will only last for 6 months.
 As the visa-holder will be granted a scale-up visa for a period of 2 years, they have the flexibility to leave their sponsored job role after just 6 months, to work in an unsponsored role for someone else, although they must continue to meet the minimum earnings requirement.
 The applicant must also meet an English language and financial requirement.

-The global business mobility visas
+Global business mobility visas

 There are various different visa options available under the global business mobility (GBM) umbrella, aimed at overseas businesses looking to establish or expand their business in the UK.
 To obtain any one of the GBM visas, the applicant will need to be sponsored by an approved licence-holder, authorised to sponsor the specific sub-category of worker.
 These categories include senior or specialist workers, graduate trainees, UK expansion workers, service suppliers and secondment workers, each with their own route-specific requirements.

-The temporary worker visas
+Temporary worker visas

 The UK’s temporary worker routes are specifically designed to recruit various types of overseas workers in a variety of different roles.
 These include creative workers, charity workers, government authorised exchange workers, international agreement workers, religious workers and seasonal workers.
 Depending on the category of visa sought, the applicant may be allowed to stay in the UK for up to 2 years, although seasonal workers will not be granted a visa for more than 6 months.
 Still, any UK business looking to recruit a temporary worker, even on a short-term basis, will need an approved sponsor licence.